• Skip to primary navigation

 A flavorful chicken mole

-Let your mind be open to the notion that you will feel joy again.
-Take little bits of joy at first.
-See how it feels?
-It's OK.
-Take some more.
-Those bits of joy are building your heart back together.
-Then when you least suspect it, on what you think is your very worst day, your heart starts beating again.
+Open your mind to the notion that you will experience joy again.
+Start with small bits of joy.
+Smile.
+Notice how it feels?
+It's okay.
+Take more.
+Those bits of joy are piecing your heart back together.
+Then, when you least expect it, on what you believe is your very worst day, your heart begins to beat again.

 Friends at high school graduation smoking cigars.

-If writing this blog has taught me one thing it is that my son will never be forgotten due to the amazing relationships he built.
-From prep school to the military and right in his own backyard he made people feel like they mattered.
-He gave his undivided attention to you and to me and that has made all the difference.
+Writing this blog has taught me one thing: my son will never be forgotten because of the incredible relationships he built.
+Whether in prep school, the military, or right in his own backyard, William, undoubtedly, made people feel like they mattered.
+Giving his undivided attention to both you and me has made all the difference.

 Loving tattoo.

-And I am ever grateful for each and every friend who has invited me into their intimate relationship with my son.
-You have memorialized him with donations to charities and scholarships.
-You have named your newborn babies after him and you have even honored him with pretty cool tattoos.
-Thanks for toasting him and thinking about him when you are at a crossroads.
+Thank you for toasting him and thinking about him when you are at a crossroads.
 "What would Will do?"
 Every story is a gem and a bit of joy.

 My son giving me a kiss.